PHILADELPHIA REFLECTIONS

 Methodist Church

 The origins are a little confusing.
 John and Charles Wesley were both priests in the Church of England, and John famously declared, "I will live and die an Anglican."
 While at Oxford, they founded a bible and ethical study society which came to be called the Holy Club, and because of systematic thoroughness were familiarly known as Methodists.
-Systematic study of the bible in small class groups was a central feature.
+A systematic study of the Bible in small class groups was a central feature.
 There was no dissatisfaction with, or rebellion from, the Church of England.
 Missionary zeal was a second early feature of the group, and some early missionaries like Bishop Francis Asbury were especially active in the American colonies.
 When Asbury came to America there were 1200 adherents of the general concepts, and when he died there were a quarter of a million formal members of the church.
 This rapid growth soon became its main problem, because the Anglican Church simply could not supply enough priests, and so the local congregations demanded the right to ordain their own ministers.
-Wesley agreed, but did it secretly.
+Wesley agreed but did it secretly.
 America was a long way from England, and the idea of a local church, independent of England, soon made its appearance, particularly as local practices began to diverge from the Anglican ones.

 {Charles Wesley}